kareemkotb/How-to-Data-Science/README.md

 - Mini Projects are small projects that are simple to create and usually has a singular purpose and/or function
 - Meta Projects usually combine Mini Projects together with integration from different programming languages

+Secondly the projects are split into 2 Catogories:
+- Technical Skills
+- Industry
+  - w
+  - ds